str8fast/cgi_busybox/README.md

 # cgi_busybox
-Shell scripts and libs to make web pages in BusyBox httpd
+Shell scripts and libs to make web pages for BusyBox httpd